 \]

 To see why the above strategy works, it will be convenient to introduce the following definition.
-Given a table with $2n$ lamps, we define its reduction to be a table with $n$ lamps in which the $i$th lamp is on if in the original table lamps $i$ and $i+n$ are in the same state, and it is off otherwise.
-Observe that rotating the table rotates its reduction.
-Furthermore, changing the lamps in positions $A_i$ on the original table is the same as changing the lamps in positions $A_i$ on the reduction.
+Given a platform with $2n$ lamps, we define its reduction to be a platform with $n$ lamps in which the $i$th lamp is on if in the original platform lamps $i$ and $i+n$ are in the same state, and it is off otherwise.
+Observe that rotating the platform rotates its reduction.
+Furthermore, changing the lamps in positions $A_i$ on the original platform is the same as changing the lamps in positions $A_i$ on the reduction.
 Finally, changing the lamps in positions $B_i$ on the original has no effect on the reduction.